prixladi/class-names/README.md

 ### Ternary Builder

-This is builder only feature.
-It is syntax sugar for tertary like conditions for classes.
-I uses first provided class if predicate is true otherwise returns second provided class.
+This is a builder-only feature.
+It is syntax sugar for ternary-like conditions for classes.
+It uses the first provided class if the predicate is true otherwise returns the second provided class.

 1) Without ternary